awslabs/aws-cfn-control/README.md

 ### Using the defaults from CloudFormation templates and seeing existing resources

 When using the ```build``` or ```create``` actions, as you are prompted for each parameter you will be given the choice of choosing the default value specified in the template.
-For example, if you template has this:
+For example, if your template has this:
 ```text
     "MyInstanceType": {
       "Default": "m5.24xlarge",